-*This post is a modified version of my INTL 3300 research paper, Education in the United States in Cuba: Different Systems, Similar Outcomes.
+*This post is a modified version of my INTL 3300 research paper, Education in the United States in Cuba: Different Systems, Similar Outcomes, from April 2016.

 Globalization has shaped international politics for the better part of the past century, contributing to global economic growth through comparative advantage, the proliferation of new ideas and technologies to far corners of the world, and the development of previously underdeveloped states in the Global South.
 While some states, like the United States, have participated in and reaped the benefits of globalization, others, like Cuba, have largely elected to sit out in protest of the system.
 States’ decisions on how much to participate in globalization have far-reaching effects on how their societies operate; the United States’ trade, fiscal, monetary, military, and environmental policies have been heavily shaped by globalization whereas those of Cuba operate independently of the rest of the world.